 Welcome to Las Vegas Sign

-Whether you stop by the Welcome to Las Vegas sign when you first arrive, during your visit, or on your way home, this is a must-stop photo op.
+If you're thinking of "things to do in Vegas tonight", a stop by the Welcome to Las Vegas Sign is always a good idea!
+When you first arrive, during your visit, or on your way home, this is a must-stop photo op on the Las Vegas Strip.
 If you’ve visited in the past, you’ll enjoy the now safer, easier access to the sign with dedicated parking and crosswalks.
-Get those smiles and funny poses ready!
+Get those smiles and funny Las Vegas sign poses ready for the iconic!